California Top 33 Epic Engagement Photography Locations

 2) Yosemite National Park: The best of the West.

-I still remember the first time visiting the Yosemite Valley – eyes wide open, mouth dropped, just completely blew away by its grandeur!
+I still remember the first time visiting the Yosemite Valley – eyes wide open, mouth dropped, just completely blown away by its grandeur!
 Located in the Sierra Nevada mountains (my fave!), it’s famous for rumbling waterfalls, giant granite cliffs, a heaven for those who love the outdoors and photography.
 The park is open 365 days a year so you can visit to your heart’s desire.
 The famous road to Glacier Point is closed for the winter to early spring so you might wanna check the road conditions before going.
 I personally love the winter here because it’s just absolutely magical and not crowded at all.
 For a snowy Yosemite, check out this blog post!

 Tips: There are bears in Yosemite so follow safety rules so everyone’s happy.
 Yosemite has the dreamiest light early in the morning and late afternoon so plan your sightseeing accordingly (also less crowded then).